List of UAE immigration and residency departments

 Since 2003 when foreign ownership of property was allowed in the UAE - first in Dubai, and then some of the other emirates, it was possible to obtain a residence visa on the basis of property ownership.
 Each emirate has its own property ownership rules for foreigners, and also its own (changing) residence visa rules.
 In 2008 the ability to obtain a residence visa from property ownership was curtailed significantly with most, if not all, property unable to obtain new residence visas, and in some cases unable to renew them.

 Be careful when obtaining visa information - travel agents, embassies, real estate agents don't always get it right (and it's almost impossible for them to be accurate when they are provided with conflicting information).
 The nearest UAE embassy or consulate should have up to date information, or the nearest Naturalization and Immigration Department in the UAE.
 If you have an unusual set of circumstances, try and get information from at least two different official sources, or try to speak to someone in authority that may be able to help you if the rules don't quite fit.
-The local press may be helpful also when rules change, but don't rely on just one source - they don't always agree either.
+The local press may be helpful also when rules change, but don't rely on just one source - they don't always agree or get it right either.

 How to deal with visa and document processing problems